Buying a property in Malta or Gozo as an investment? Here are 6 tips on investing in real estate without the use of an estate agent.

-Investing is always a tough decision, in making sure the investment is the correct one.
+Investing in a home is always a tough decision, in making sure the investment is the correct one.
 When investing in property, or any type of real estate in Malta, you are probably investing in the safest industry.

 Investing in a property is a habit which pays dividends in the long run if the investor spends his or her money well.
 Easier said than done, and some forethought, planning and good advice usually come in handy.
 Very often the first question which springs to mind is “Where does one start?”

 We are considering the topic of investing in property in Malta here with the intention of providing some guidelines for those of you who are still toying with the idea but are not quite sure how to go about it.
-According to the recent Real Estate Insights Survey, 17.9% of Maltese own a second property in Malta or Gozo (second-time buyers) which may provide as further encouragement.
-Here are some tips to look out when buying property to invest:
+According to the recent Real Estate Insights Survey, 17.9% of Maltese own a second home on the Maltese islands (second-time buyers) which may provide as further encouragement.
+Here are some tips to look out for when buying property to invest:

-Shop around first by checking Maltese real estate agent lists of properties to get a rough idea of current going prices.
-Some estate agents in Malta have buy to let property lists that will assist whereas if you are only looking for a second residence for vacations or weekends, buy to let investments lists may also serve you well as a benchmark.
-The reason being is that these properties will have an excellent return on investment between 4% – 7%.
+Shop around first by checking local real estate agent lists of homes to get a rough idea of current going prices.
+Some estate agents in Malta have buy-to-let property lists that will assist whereas if you are only looking for a second residence for vacations or weekends, buy-to-let investment lists may also serve you well as a benchmark.
+The reason is that these properties will have an excellent return on investment between 4% – 7%.

 These lists of homes will help you decide on what kind of property falls within your budget and suits your dreams and requirements.
 Don’t worry about making compromises – a first investment is very often about exploring and understanding what you should buy, in terms of affordability, return on investment and what you may have in mind as your end goal.
-It may turn out that you are better off to buy multiple units at your budget due to a better return on investment.
+It may turn out that you are better off buying multiple units at your budget due to a better return on investment.
 Learn more about maximising the rental income of your investment.

 Check your budget, not just by counting your pennies, but also by checking with your local bank manager about the possible extent of any bank loan you might need to take.